rails/rails/guides/source/security.md

 Model.where("zip_code = :zip AND quantity >= :qty", values).first
 ```

-Aditionally, you can split and chain conditionals valid for your use case:
+Additionally, you can split and chain conditionals valid for your use case:

 ```ruby
 Model.where(zip_code: entered_zip_code).where("quantity >= ?", entered_quantity).first